peteroupc/peteroupc.github.io/random.md

 <a id=Cryptographic_RNGs></a>
 ## Cryptographic RNGs

-Cryptographic RNGs (also known as "cryptographically strong" or "cryptographically secure" RNGs) seek to generate random numbers that are cost-prohibitive to predict.
+Cryptographic RNGs (also known as "cryptographically strong" or "cryptographically secure" RNGs) seek to generate random numbers that not only "look random", but are cost-prohibitive to predict.
 Cryptographic RNGs are RECOMMENDED for applications that use random numbers for information security, such as&mdash;

 -  generating keying material, such as encryption keys,
 -  generating random passwords, nonces, or session identifiers,